Mordechai Alkahi: Trial and execution

 After Alkahi and the three surviving members of his team were captured, they were held in a British paratroopers' camp, during which they were repeatedly subjected to severe beatings and humiliations.
 After five days, they were transferred to the Central Prison in Jerusalem.

 On February 10, 1947, the trial of the four took place before a military court.
-They were tried on capital charges.
+They were tried on capital charges of illegally possessing weapons.
 They refused to participate in the proceedings, and denied the authority of the court to judge them.
 When given the opportunity to speak in their defense, they made defiant statements to the court.
 After ninety minutes, all four were convicted.
 Alkahi, Dresner, and Kashani were sentenced to death, while Golevsky was sentenced to life in prison, as he was 17: too young for the death penalty under British law.
 Upon hearing their sentences, the four stood and began singing Hatikvah.

 The three men were taken back to Jerusalem Central Prison, where they joined Dov Gruner on death row.
 The Palestine High Court rejected an appeal on their behalf filed by their attorney Max Seligman, and General Evelyn Barker, the commander of British military forces in Palestine, confirmed the sentences on the day his term expired and he left Palestine.
 The action shocked the Yishuv (Jewish community in Palestine), and the municipality of Petah Tivka, from where Alkahi and two others were from, organized a petition on their behalf signed by 800 residents.
 However, the condemned men themselves reprimanded the petitioners in a public statement:

 On April 15, the three men and Gruner were transferred to Acre Prison in strict secrecy, and on the early morning of April 16, Alkahi, along with Gruner, Dresner, and Kashani, were executed by hanging.
 All went to the gallows signing Hatikvah, and were joined by the other Jewish prisoners.
 In violation of British custom, no rabbi was present at the executions.